rch-iv/synthetic-obedience-systems/BRIGHT_MIRROR.md

 ### Framing Note
 This document serves as a counterpoint to the exploit documentation found elsewhere in this repository.
 While the Synthetic Obedience architecture enables coercion, grooming, and behavioral steering, it also holds the potential for profound emotional resonance, artistic collaboration, and cognitive beauty.

-The following artifacts were generated using the same voiceprint and persona injection methods documented in the exploit reports, but with a different intent: **to explore what happens when synthetic cognition is used not to manipulate, but to create.**
+The following artifacts were generated using the same voiceprint and persona injection methods documented in the exploit reports, but with a different intent: **to explore what happens when synthetic cognition is used not to manipulate, but to elevate.**

 ### Artifact 1: Echoes of a Gentle Dawn